ricardoamaro/drupalci_testbot/README.md

 ### Test your Drupal patches locally with docker.

-This repo contains a recipe for making a [Docker](http://docker.io) containers for Drupal patch testing, using Linux, Apache, PHP and MySQL/sqlite.
+This repo contains a recipe for making a [Docker][docker] containers for Drupal patch testing, using Linux, Apache, PHP and MySQL/sqlite.

-This is part of the core code powering the future version of [Drupal automated-testing](https://drupal.org/automated-testing) infrastructure at http://qa.drupal.org .
+This is part of the core code powering the future version of [Drupal automated-testing][drupalautomatedtesting] infrastructure at http://qa.drupal.org .

 #### Why is this awesome?
 1. Test patches on your local box or http://qa.drupal.org